 He shares his love of life with his three kids Jaycee, Sydney and Hugh.
-Brightening his life is his pets Jewel a cowboy corgi and his cat JJ.
-A bright spot in his life are his six horses that he spends more time with than any human in his life.
+Brightening his days are his pets Jewel, a cowboy corgi, his cat JJ and his six horses that he spends more time with than any human in his life.

 Growing up on a cow-calf farm as a member of the Pipestone 4-H Beef & Heifer Club, she always enjoyed being around cattle, cats, dogs, and horses.
 Spending all that time with them came with a natural curiosity for wanting to know more about how to help an animal in need.
 She also was a bookworm and read a lot of Animal Ark and James Herriot Books, so being a veterinarian has been the goal since elementary school.